Active case

 What is self-esteem?

+Low self-esteem can lead to feelings of worthlessness.
+It’s often a cause of depression.
 Critically, a young person’s self-esteem is more vulnerable than an adult’s.
-In addition, research shows that humans are born with the tendency to compare themselves to others to determine their social standing and abilities.
+Research shows that humans are born with the tendency to compare themselves to others to determine their social standing and abilities.
 Social media is a convenient way to measure these standings.
-Yet, many adolescents who struggle with social media use also struggle with low self-esteem.
+Many adolescents who struggle with social media use also struggle with low self-esteem.

 How does Instagram affect self-esteem?

-Instagram is a free photo and video sharing app where people can upload photos or videos and share them with friends.
+Instagram is a free social media app that allows users to share photos and videos.
 Some Instagram features, such as photo editing and continuous scroll, affect self-esteem.
-Research has shown that spending large amounts of time on Instagram may negatively impact women and teen girls’ self-esteem.
+Research shows that spending large amounts of time on Instagram may harm the self-esteem of women and teen girls, in particular.

-Users can also view, comment, and like posts shared by their friends.
+Instagram users can view, comment on, and like social media posts shared by their friends.
 When someone gets a like on an Instagram post, it serves as a “reward.”
 Our bodies produce dopamine when we receive rewards.
 Dopamine is a chemical related to pleasure.
 Not receiving these expected rewards can cause obsession.

 Internal Instagram research reveals harms